Career and Technical Education

 Grade: 9 (API approval for 10, 11, 12)

 Description: The Video Game Design/Programming course will offer students experience in solving problems by applying a design development process.
-This beginner course will introduce students to Game Maker programming language to develop computer games.
+This beginner course will introduce students to software for video game development and the C# programming language to develop computer games.
 Often using solid modeling computer design software, students will develop, analyze, and test product solutions models as well as communicate the features of those models.
-This course will also prepare students to use technology in a proficient and responsible manner in school, the workforce and in every day life.
+This course will also prepare students to use technology in a proficient and responsible manner in school, the workforce, and in everyday life.

 Grade: 9, 10, 11, 12

-Web Site Construction instructs students how to design and develop web sites.
+Description: Web Site Development instructs students how to design and develop web sites using professional multimedia software and programs.
 Students will use html language, graphics, buttons, and make animated movies to build web pages.
-Software used: Dreamweaver, Fireworks and Flash.

 Grade: 9, 10, 11, 12